 (b) a name other than the port authority’s corporate name.

-5. Port authorities are not agents of the Crown
+5. Port authorities not agents of Crown

 A port authority is not an agent of the Crown and does not have the status, immunities and privileges of the Crown.

-6. Port authority and officers not part of public sector
+6. Port authorities and officers not part of public sector

 (1) A port authority is not, and is not to become, a public sector body under the Public Sector Management Act 1994.